-These films present the history and culture of Mayo Clinic from diverse perspectives.
+These short subject films present the history and culture of Mayo Clinic from diverse perspectives.
 Visit often to see new stories added to the list.

 Art, history and generosity come together in this story of how a dramatic statue on the Phoenix campus brings the Doctors Mayo “home” to Arizona.